cognitedata/cognite-sdk-js/guides/monorepo.md

 file in the project root.
 You only need to specify output folder in build configuration, since your IDE will reference by source through path aliases.

-Note that tests are excluded in `tsconfig.build.json`, but are otherwise included to make vscode handle Go To Definition from inside tests.
-This convention of `tsconfig.build.json` also includes the code snippet extraction, so you can go to definition from a code snippet.
+Tests are written in typescript, but are explicitly excluded in `tsconfig.build.json`.
+This means test are not compiled with the build, but by `jest` when tests are run.
+To make the IDE experience better, tests are not excluded in `tsconfig.json`.
+This means you can still use Go To Definition from test into source, and even into other packages.
+When running tests, however, packages' `dist/index.js` files are used, so run `yarn build` first.

+In the rare event you open up the generated `codeSnippets/` folder manually, you can also there use Go To Definition thanks to different `tsconfig.json` and `tsconfig.build.json` files.

 ## Versioning
 Commits need to follow [proper commit messages](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
 Once they are merged, CI uses the script `scripts/versionAndPush.sh`, which uses `lerna version`.